 The known copper deposits are on the common land owned by the El Huaco Ejido (communal land cooperative).
-Aur had difficulty in negotiating access rights with the El Huaco Ejido.
-MTO has since improved community relations between itself and the ejido, and has continued to improve relations by assisting in constructing several projects for the cooperative as well as hiring some of its members during the exploration seasons.
-This has resulted in the negotiation of a four year access agreement with El Huaco which allows MinHill access to El Huaco common ground for exploration purposes over four years.
+Early on, Aur had difficulty in negotiating access rights with the El Huaco Ejido.
+MTO when operator, improved community relations between itself and the ejido through assistance with several projects for the cooperative as well as hiring some of its members during the exploration seasons.
+A four-year access agreement was successfully negotiated that allowed MinHill access to El Huaco common ground for exploration purposes.
+This access agreement has now expired and would have to be re-established.